graasp/graasp-deploy/Readme.md

 ### Deploy a new stack to production environment
-The Continuous Deployment workflow (`cdeployment-trigger.yml`) is responsible of deploying a new stack of all the ecosystem versions to production environment.
+The Continuous Deployment workflow (`cdeployment-trigger.yml`) is responsible for deploying a new stack of all the ecosystem versions to production environment.
 It can be manually run from the Actions tab of the
 [graasp-deploy](https://github.com/graasp/graasp-deploy) repository.
 Being a member of the **production** team is required to perform these steps.

 ![Action tab](assets/images/learn-github-actions-repository.png)